The Enriquez connection for higher genus polylogarithms: Conclusion and outlook

 \section{Conclusion and outlook}

-We studied the variation of the Enriquez connection \cite{E1} under degenerations of pointed Riemann surfaces, and showed that this connection becomes the polylogarithm sheaf given in \cite{I3} for degenerating families of pointed Riemann surfaces.
-Therefore, one can see that the connection locally defined in \cite{I3} can be globally extended to all families of Riemann surfaces, and that the higher genus polylogarithms derived from the Enriquez connection can be calculated explicitly.
-We note that explicit formulas of Abelian differentials given in \cite{I1} are expected to give rise to more precise variational formulas for the Enriquez connection.
-Furthermore, we hope that our explicit formulas of higher genus polylogarithms will be applicable to expressing hyperlogarithms on families of pointed Riemann surfaces which were studied in the genus $1$ case by Br\"{o}del and others \cite{BDDT, BDDPT1, BDDPT2, BDDPT3, BK} in order to calculate Feynman integrals.
+We studied the variation of the Enriquez connections \cite{E1} under degenerations of pointed Riemann surfaces, and showed that the connections can be described as the polylogarithm sheaves given in \cite{I3}.
+Therefore, one can see that the polylogarithm sheaves defined on local families of pointed Riemann surfaces can be globally extended to the whole families, and that the higher genus polylogarithms derived from the Enriquez connection can be calculated explicitly.
+We hope that our explicit formulas of the polylogarithms will be applicable to expressing hyperlogarithms on families of pointed Riemann surfaces which were studied in the genus $1$ case by Br\"{o}del and others \cite{BDDT, BDDPT1, BDDPT2, BDDPT3, BK} in order to calculate Feynman integrals.

+Note that the results of Section 3 for the variation of Abelian differentials on Riemann surfaces can be extended to general degenerations which contain separating and nonseparating ones (see \cite[Theorems 7.1 and 7.4]{I2}.
+Therefore, it is hoped that the variation of the Enriquez connections can be described in terms of the {\it tropical data} associated with considering degeneration as is done in \cite[Theorem 7.2]{I2} for the period integrals $\Omega_{ij} = \oint_{B_{i}} \omega_{j}$ of the Abelian differentials $\omega_{j}$.
+Furthermore, by the Schottky uniformization theory on families of Riemann surfaces with general degeneration \cite[Section 2]{I1}, we may obtain more precise variational formulas of the Enriquez connection combining explicit formulas of Abelian differentials in \cite[Section 3]{I1} with the results on the Enriquez kernels in \cite{DS} referred above and in Baune-Broedel-Im-Lisitsyn-Zerbini \cite{BBILZ}.

 {\bf Declaration of competing interest} The author declares that he has no known competing financial interests or personal relationships that could have appeared to influence the work reported in this article.